Contributed By Old South British Chambers

 Rejection or Consideration

-If the NOR is rejected or under consideration, IR can invite the taxpayer to participate in a conference, and to have that facilitated by an independent IR officer.
+If the NOR is rejected or under consideration, IR can invite the taxpayer to participate in a conference, and to have that facilitated by a senior IR officer independent of the case officers.
 The taxpayer usually responds to this invitation within two weeks, though on more complicated matters this can take substantially longer.
 The taxpayer has the right to request to opt out of the tax disputes process and proceed straight to litigation by way of a tax challenge within two weeks of the end of the conference phase.
 IR has three months to decide if it will allow the request to bypass the tax disputes process and proceed directly to litigation.
 If the taxpayer accepts the invitation to a conference, IR will come back within about two weeks to confirm the structure of the meeting and when it will occur.
 The conference phase usually takes about three months.

 If the conference phase is unsuccessful, IR will usually issue a disclosure notice within three months, and its SOP (although there is no requirement for it to do this within any timeframe).
 The taxpayer must issue their responding SOP within two months of receiving IR’s SOP; the applicable timeframes can be extended if the circumstances justifying the taxpayer’s delay are sufficiently “exceptional”.
 Exceptional circumstances are usually outside of the taxpayer’s control.
 Failure by a taxpayer to issue a responding SOP within time, without an extension, will result in deemed acceptance of IR’s SOP.